shohne/CarND-Behavioral-Cloning/report.md

 [![Track 2](example_image.jpg)](video_track_2.mp4)

-A more challenge task is to drive on track 2 at full speed (30) as:
+The final challenge task is to drive on track 2 at full speed (30) as:

 ```
 python drive.py model.h5